engineblock/engineblock/docs/scripting.md

 ## Strategies

-You can use EB in the classic form with _--activity=..._ command line syntax.
+You can use EngineBlock in the classic form with _activity &lt;param&gt;=&lt;value&gt; ..._ command line syntax.
 There are reasons, however, that you will sometimes want customize and modify your scripts directly, such as:

 - permute test variables to cover many sub-conditions in a test
 - automatically adjust load factors to identify the nominal capacity of a system